What Does Business Casual Look Like This Summer? - NewsBreak

 Remote Workers Returning to the Office Phase Out “Business Casual” in Favor of Resortwear and Sneakers

 The era of business casual outfits may be on its way out at the workplace.
-As explained over at Fortune, the idea of what constitutes professional attire changed tremendously while the majority of people were working from home as remote workers.
+As explained over at Fortune, the idea of what constitutes professional attire changed tremendously while the majority of people were working from home.

-New Hope Smokehouse Working with Philadelphia Dog Treat Brand to Bring a Little More Bark to Their Bite
+National Industry Publication Finds Blue Bell Supermarket Manager to Be Top Shelf

-Mika & Sammy’s Gourmet Pet Treats, a Philadelphia-based company, is working with a New Hope smokehouse for the creation of their products.
-Lisa Dukart wrote about the business’ Bucks County connection for the Philadelphia Business Journal.
-The company was founded by Erik Senders and now sees their products...
+Rosemary Babyak of the Blue Bell Giant has won a prestigious recognition from an industry publication.Image via iStock.
+There are grocery lists, and then there are grocery leadership lists.
+Progressive Grocer magazine — a national publication — has chosen Rosemary Babyak of the Blue Bell Giant among its 2022 Top Women in Grocery.

 Followers